sslaia/bola-bola/README.md

 ## What is bola-bola?

-The idea to write this bola-bola application was born to encourage Nias speaking people to contribute to Nias dictionary.
+The idea of writing this _bola-bola_ application was born to encourage Nias speaking people to contribute to Nias dictionary.

 In the mid 2020 a few people came together and agreed to start a five year programme of documenting Nias language (till 2025) and preserving it for the digital generation.